 Symptoms vary, depending on the cause.
 But some symptoms are common to all types of airway blockage.
 These include:

 The health care provider will do a physical examination, which may show:

 Tests are usually not necessary, but may include:

 Treatment depends on the cause of the blockage.

-Inability to relieve the obstruction can cause:
+If the obstruction is not relieved, it can cause:

 Prevention depends on the cause of the upper airway obstruction.

 The following methods may help prevent an obstruction: